-Do you know if your employer brand affects diversity levels in your talent pool and, therefore, your employee population?
+Do you know if employer does in fact brand affect diversity levels in your talent pool and, therefore, your employee population?
 Do you really?

 Of course, most organizations who focus on such things spend a fair amount of time trying to amplify ways in which their commitment to diversity can strengthen their employer brand.
 And as we know, in many job families and types of organizations, meeting diversity goals can be quite a challenge.

-But could the brand itself be a problem?
+But could your employer brand affect diversity?
 It might be good to know.

 You Can’t Manage What You Don’t Measure